 There are 41 electric vehicle models available on the market today and counting!
 Models available span a broad range of brands including: Audi, BMW, Chevrolet, Hyundai, Kia, Jaguar, Nissan, Volvo, and more.

 While most electric vehicles are available nationwide, some have limited availability depending on where you live.
-Always do your research, or sign up on our website to be connected with an EV advisor before visiting a dealership.
+Always do your research, or sign up here to be connected with an EV advisor before visiting a dealership.

 3.)
 How expensive are EVs compared to gas vehicles?

 With models available in every price range, there is an EV for every lifestyle.
 A common misconception about fully electric and plug-in hybrid EVs is that they come with a hefty price tag.
 While this may be true for most luxury brands, practical models are much more affordable.
 Models can be found from as low as $25,350 for a Hyundai Ioniq Plug-in Hybrid to as high as $62,000 for a Volvo XC90 Plug-in Hybrid.